Total disconnectedness and percolation for the supports of super-tree random measures: -ary Classical Super-Tree Random Measures

 Recall the definition of a $B$-ary CSTRM in $\R^d$, associated with $p=(p_k,k\in\Z_+)$ from the Introduction.
 In this case we have $\rho=\mu^{-\beta/2}=B^{-1}$ and in the definition of the spatial displacement law $Q^s$ we may take $X_{m,k}=X_m$ for an i.i.d.\ sequence $\{X_m\}$ of uniform r.v.'s on $\{0,\dots,B-1\}^d$.
 We also may assume that $X^f(\omega)\in\{0,\dots,B-1\}^d$ for all $f\in F$ and all $\omega$.
 We will alter the notation in Section~\ref{sec:STRM} slightly and, as in \cite{ADHP}, assume $\{X^f:f\in F\setminus F_0\}$ are i.i.d.\ uniform r.v.'s on $\{0,\dots,B-1\}^d$ and, instead of \eqref{Sfdefn} and \eqref{Sidefn}, write

-This new notation amounts to replacing $X^{f|(m-1)}_{f_m}$ in \eqref{Sfdefn} (recall in our simple setting there is no branching dependence) with $X^{f|m}$ for $1\le m\le |f|$, and so clearly does not affect any of the processes defined in Section~\ref{sec:STRM}.
+This new notation amounts to replacing $X^{f|(m-1)}_{f_m}$ in \eqref{Sfdefn} (recall in our simple setting there is no branching dependence, and hence no second subscript) with $X^{f|m}$ for $1\le m\le |f|$, and so clearly does not affect any of the processes defined in Section~\ref{sec:STRM}.
 Therefore in this setting we have

 Note that $S^i\in[0,1]^d$ for all $i\in I$ and so

 In this setting $S=\sum_{m=1}^\infty B^{-m}X_m$ corresponds to the construction of Lebesgue measure by a random base $B$ expansion in each coordinate (see, e.g., the discussion in Section~V.3a in \cite{Feller2}) and we have